genericmoniker/blog/content/matches-and-bulk-actions.md

 out the register is fewer clicks.
 Of course, then I would have to select every other transaction, which might offset any efficiency gain.
-Maybe I could write an [AutoIt](http://www.autoitscript.com/autoit3/) script to do this...Â  But that's kind of tricky when there's no keyboard interface in the window for doing deletes.
+Maybe I could write an [AutoIt](http://www.autoitscript.com/autoit3/) script to do this...
+But that's kind of tricky when there's no keyboard interface in the window for doing deletes.
 Oh, well.
 It's a hack, so relying on exact mouse click coordinates is OK.